ohreally/practical-internet-server-configuration/README.md

 This book can be used by aspiring and beginning system administrators who are working on personal servers, or more experienced system administrators who may know Unix well but need a reference book for the more specialized work that falls outside the daily routine.
 Basic understanding of Unix and working on the command line is necessary.

-**This book will appear with publisher Apress in the beginning 2021.**
+**This book will appear with publisher Apress in the beginning of 2021.**

 More info at [librobert.net](https://www.librobert.net/book/internet/index.en).